What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Finish your thought.

-Yeah, so my so the the point being, there we go.
+So the point being, there we go.

 So the point being is that you don't have to be an election denier to realize that we're not operating on an even playing field.

-I don't think that that's they that's not high enough on their radar that they could care less about, or so that they could care less about it.
+I don't think that that's not high enough on their radar that they could care less about or so that they could care less about it or they couldn't care less.

 It's a great movie, great book.

-Well, they're becoming unfathomably wealthy and they don't care because once they have theirs, it doesn't make a difference what happens to the economy.
+Well, they're becoming unfathomably wealthy, and they don't care because once they have theirs, it doesn't make a difference what happens to the economy.

 They've got their money.

-If you've got a bank account with 50 million dollars in it, it really is until hyperinflation hits, you know, you're still living large and you've got you've bought your freaking your compound in New Zealand that you're going to take your private jet to and hang out with Matt Lauer because he's got a place down there.
+If you've got a bank account with $50 million in it, until hyperinflation hits, you're still living large, and you've bought your freaking compound in New Zealand that you're going to take your private jet.

-There's a whole bunch of these billionaires that have basically they're creating like these doomsday bunkers and people from Silicon Valley who are uh and I am not saying that this is any this is that's gonna happen, but they understand that with technology, there is a certain amount of obsolescence of of humanity.
+this is that's going to happen, but they understand that with technology, there is a certain amount of obsolescence of humanity.

-There's a limited amount of like, for example, go into a grocery store, Walmart, any one of those stores.
+There's a limited amount of, like, for example, going to a grocery store, Walmart, any one of those stores, good luck seeing a checker anymore.

 There's no checker.

-They're not, there's very few checkout people anymore.
+There's very few checkout people anymore.

 There's kiosks at McDonald's.

-So I mean they've eliminated the low-end jobs to allow kids to have their first jobs and get some experience in the workforce.
+So, I mean, they've eliminated the low-end jobs to allow kids to have their first jobs and get some experience in the workforce.

 That's what those jobs are for.